aravindnatch/JIC3117-ETD-Peer-Review/README.md

 ### Known Issues

-* Report of team "health score" is not here.
+* Report of team "health score" to reflect team dynamics is not here.

 ## Version 0.4.0